Twitch0125/js-on-the-edge/slides.md

 - A runtime can run thousands of Isolates at once
 - fast startup
 - Each Isolate's memory is isolated which protects it from other isolates on the runtime
-- Rather than paying the overhead of starting a container every time, you pay overhead *once* when starting the runtime
+- Rather than paying the overhead of starting a container every time, you pay overhead *once* when starting v8
-- The runtime runs continuously
+- v8 runs continuously

 <div class="mt-6">